Reviews

 Investment Options

-Public doesn’t have the largest number of investment options, and there’s no access to mutual funds or pre-constructed portfolios.
+Public doesn’t have the largest number of investment options, and there’s no access to mutual funds.
 In contrast, full-service brokerages (like Vanguard) offer a wide assortment of low-cost mutual funds.
 This is something to consider, as most investors garner the best returns by utilizing a diversified, passive strategy (rather than by picking individual stocks).

 Also, the lack of retirement accounts like an IRA is a significant downside as the app is aimed at beginner investors who should be taking advantage of such accounts before investing into a taxable account.

-Public provides access to more than two dozen cryptocurrencies, which can offer exposure to these assets without the need to sign up for a dedicated crypto-trading app like Coinbase.
+Public provides access to seven blue chip cryptocurrencies, like BTC and ETH, which can offer exposure to these assets without the need to sign up for a dedicated crypto-trading app like Coinbase.
 This can simplify the process of buying and selling crypto while making it easy to track all of your investments from within a single dashboard.

 However, unlike Coinbase, Public doesn’t provide users with individual cryptocurrency wallets.
 As such, you can’t transfer cryptocurrency holdings in and out of Public without selling to cash first.